 As way of follow-up to information provided in

-models, I found out that the "F2" designation is used for the
+models, I found out that the "F2" designation is used

-for the Interphone F3 Passenger kit.
+One is now used for the Interphone F3 Passenger kit.
 That system

 has features similar to the F4 but its intercom is tailored

 So that brings us to the Interphone F4.
 A loaner set of F4s,

-for another day) by Rick and Burn made their way
+another day) by Rick and Burn made their way northward to me

 But how does the F4 intercom system compare?
 Well,

-especially on a daily basis to keep one of my
+especially on a daily basis to keep one of my phones paired

-inspected and charged up?
+and charged up?
 What I normally do -- give them a dry

 run and then install them in helmets, so here we go.